Bentleyj/BeyondPhotography/README.md

 ### Day 51

 I did not try the reverse today but instead tried to use the edges as a pixelation effect and what success!
 I took each pixel and stepped to the right until I found a pixel that was  a sobel edge the sampled the color from that edge.
 It was really a futuristic result!
 I called it Sobel Stretch.

+### Day 52

+Continuing witht he sobel edge stretching I went ahead and applied the effect in both X and Y and then averaged the values.
+Actually I was slightly more clever than that as I only averaged the colors if neither color was black.
+If one was black I just selected the other color which made for a much brighter (but not blown out!) image.